 Ingredients

-Warm water- This will add moisture and activate the yeast.
-You only want this about 100 degrees, so just warm to the touch.
-It won't properly activate the yeast if it's too hot or cold.
+- Warm water—This will add moisture and activate the yeast.
+You only want it to be about 100 degrees, so just warm to the touch.

-Granulated sugar- This isn't to make the pretzel buns overly sweet but to activate the yeast.
-You can also use brown sugar or honey, which won't change the taste.
+- Granulated sugar- This isn't to make the pretzel buns overly sweet but to activate the yeast.
+You can also use brown sugar or honey.

-Rye flour- I used a dark rye, but if you prefer, use a lighter rye.
+- Rye flour- I used a dark rye, but if you prefer, use a lighter rye.
 My grains are ground in my Nutrimill, which I would be lost without.
 I used Bluebird Grain Farms Rye for this recipe and love them!
-They also have flour if you don't have the mill.
-Rye flour adds a yummy nutty taste to these buns and also an extra bit of fiber and nutrients.

 How To Make Rye Pretzel Buns